Yesterday the Treasury announced upcoming Making Tax Digital changes for landlords, businesses and the self-employed.

 As HMRC says in its Making Tax Digital for VAT guidance: “If you use an agent or an accountant, talk to them about what you need to do.”

 At THP we already have plenty of experience switching clients over to MTD.
 So whether you are an existing client or you are looking for a new accountant, please get in touch.
 We will be very happy to talk you through the steps you need to take to become MTD compliant.
+You may also be interested in reading our guide, What is Making Tax Digital?

 About Kirsty Demeza